ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 will be contained within the pseudopotential for the DFT calculations done here, so you will have 6 electrons from each oxygen atom).

-For a single oxygen, from Hund's rule the three p orbitals should be filled singly before being filled in pairs, so that one of the p-orbitals will have two electrons, and the other two should have one each.
+For a single oxygen, from Hund's rule the three p-orbitals should be filled singly before being filled in pairs, so that one of the p-orbitals will have two electrons, and the other two should have one each.
 However, if we assume doubly occupied orbitals, we'll have the two p-orbitals with two electrons and one that is empty.
 This means a calculation where we assume a set of doubly occupied bands will have trouble converging to the ground state of the system.
-For the molecule the situation is similar, but the s and p orbitals from each atom combine to form bonding and anti-bonding $\sigma$ and $\pi$ orbitals.
+For the molecule the situation is similar, but the s and p-orbitals from each atom combine to form bonding and anti-bonding $\sigma$ and $\pi$ orbitals.

 The directory `01_O2` contains an input file to calculate the total energy of